Health Concerns

 -

-Significant respiratory symptoms (heavy cough, green nasal discharge, chest congestion) DPS recommends that families seek advice of their medical provider when experiencing symptoms of respiratory illness
+Significant respiratory symptoms (heavy cough, green nasal discharge, chest congestion).
+DPS recommends that families seek advice from their medical provider when experiencing symptoms of respiratory illness

 -